psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 ## Parkhurst Barracks

-Parkurst (Albany) Barracks were located on the northern edge of Newport, next door to Parkhurst prison, opened in December 1838 as an establishment for young male offenders, on the turnpike road to (West) Cowes.
+Parkurst (Albany) Barracks were located on the northern edge of Newport, next door to Parkhurst prison.
+Thr prison had opened in December 1838 as an establishment for young male offenders, on the turnpike road to (West) Cowes.

 The prison has originally been set up as a ...